 In a contested divorce, the spouses are unable to come to an agreement on issues such as child custody and division of marital assets.
 In such situations, the litigation process takes longer to conclude.
-When spouses can’t agree they go before the court and the court will make the final decision on all issues they were not able to negotiate.
+When spouses can’t agree they either hire a divorce mediator or, go before the court and the court will make the final decision on all issues they were not able to negotiate.

 - Meeting With an Attorney